 In the WRO Future Engineers category teams need to focus on all parts of the engineering process.
-The teams get bonus points for documenting their process and making a public GitHub repository.
-The specific challenge will change every 3-4 year.
+The teams get points for documenting their process and making a public GitHub repository.
+The specific challenge will change every 3-4 years.

-In the Self-Driving Cars challenge a robotic vehicle needs to drive autonomously on a parkours that randomly changes each round.
+In the Self-Driving Cars challenge a robotic vehicle needs to drive autonomously on a parkours that randomly changes in each challenge round.